HParker/puzzle-solver/README.md

 3. You can confirm that the workers have registered with the server by inspecting the output from the shell in step 1.
 4. Finally, run `racket stp-solve-cluster.rkt` and watch it churn through the search.

+## To-do

+In the wplace branch:
+- make fringe-segment copying asynchronous